Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.09.17 (BR)
+- Fixed auto-design of ships allowing both "Auto-Repair" and "Advanced Damage Control".
+This is useless, as only the best repair percentage is used.
+- Tech Panel: Show/Hide free tech.
+Press "A" for All, or "F" for Free.
+- Tech Panel: New complementary tech info available.
+Right click on tech, or press "I" for Info, "H" for Hints, or "G" for Guide.
+In progress.

 2024.09.10 (BR)
 - Added a Dark Green flag to differentiate Fertile planets from Gaia planets, and Jungle planets from Terran planets.